eduardorittner/Sudoku/README.md

 - Lets you input numbers from the keyboard
 - Highlights the square you have selected
 - Highlights the last error in red
+- Shows a new sudoku everytime you open the game
 - Doesn't let you change the initial numbers (that were not set by the user)

 ## Thanks to